 Caring for the Climate – Chasing Ice

-The documentary Chasing Ice was released nearly 10 years ago, in 2012.
+The documentary was released nearly 10 years ago, in 2012.
 But, that makes its message even more prominent and powerful today.
 Created by National Geographic photographer James Balog, the premise of this film is to showcase how climate change is impacting the world’s glaciers.

 The beautiful thing about this documentary is that it gives viewers a very clear visual of how the world is changing, and how people are impacting the climate more than you might realize.
 It’s was shot over multiple years, focusing on how glaciers changed in just a very short period thanks to the ever-warming planet.